armitage6/armitage6/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: learn computer security
 - 📧 how to reach me pablutus@gmail.com
-- 🌱 I am currently learning with courses to improve backend and frontend
-### Connect with me: